joanvelja/Confidently_Exiting/blogpost.md

 <a id="1">[27]</a>
 Cettolo, Mauro, Marcello Federico, Luisa Bentivogli, Niehues Jan, Stüker Sebastian, Sudoh Katsuitho, Yoshino Koichiro and Federmann Christian.
 “Overview of the IWSLT 2017 Evaluation Campaign.”
 International Workshop on Spoken Language Translation (2017).

+<a id="1">[28]</a>
+Zhu, Wei.
+“LeeBERT: Learned Early Exit for BERT with cross-level optimization.”
+Annual Meeting of the Association for Computational Linguistics (2021).

+<a id="1">[29]</a>
+Wang, Jingcun, Bing Li, and Grace Li Zhang.
+"Early Classification for Dynamic Inference of Neural Networks." arXiv preprint arXiv:2309.13443 (2023).

+<a id="1">[30]</a>
+Liu, Yijin, Fandong Meng, Jie Zhou, Yufeng Chen, and Jinan Xu.
+"Faster depth-adaptive transformers."
+In Proceedings of the AAAI Conference on Artificial Intelligence, vol. 35, no. 15, pp. 13424-13432.
+2021.

+<a id="1">[31]</a>
+Schuster, Tal, Adam Fisch, Tommi Jaakkola, and Regina Barzilay.
+"Consistent accelerated inference via confident adaptive transformers." arXiv preprint arXiv:2104.08803 (2021).

+<a id="1">[32]</a>
+Schwartz, Roy, Gabriel Stanovsky, Swabha Swayamdipta, Jesse Dodge, and Noah A. Smith.
+"The right tool for the job: Matching model and instance complexities." arXiv preprint arXiv:2004.07453 (2020).